darchr/ml-tools/docs/src/notebooks.md

 sampling window was 0.2 seconds.
 That is, the sampling procedure went something like this:

 1. Mark all the applications pages as idle.
-2. Run applition for 0.2 seconds
+2. Run application for 0.2 seconds
 3. Pause application
-4. Determine which pages are active and update datastructures.
+4. Determine which pages are active and update data structures.
 5. Repeat

 Plots included in this section: